 To do this comparison, Parker and Souleles picked a high-profile test case: the Economic Stimulus Act passed by US Congress and signed by President George W. Bush in February 2008.
 Under this act, designed to forestall a recession, the Internal Revenue Service disbursed $100 billion to 130 million taxpayers.
 Payments amounted to $600 for single filers and $1,200 for joint filers, with an additional $300 for every child who qualified for the child credit.

-Looking at the data sets, one from Nielsen and one from the US Census Bureau, Parker and Souleles compared the share of the payments people actually spent with what share they said they spent.
+Looking at the data sets, one from the Nielsen Datasets at the Kilts Center for Marketing and one from the US Census Bureau, Parker and Souleles compared the share of the payments people actually spent with what share they said they spent.

 Nielsen’s Consumer Panel allowed the researchers to see the purchasing behavior of 40,000–60,000 US households from a wide, geographically diverse range of retail outlets.
 The researchers merged these NCP data with data from another survey of NCP households that they conducted with Nielsen at the time the stimulus payments were distributed.